unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 - Specifying language preferences
 - Adjusting application-specific settings, like API keys or feature toggles

-**Managing environment variables in the WebGUI:**
+Managing environment variables in the %%WebGUI|web-gui%%:

-- You can add, edit, or remove environment variables in the container's configuration screen through the WebGUI.
+- You can add, edit, or remove environment variables in the container's configuration screen through the %%WebGUI|web-gui%%.
 - Many container templates come with common environment variables that are already set, but you can always add more if needed.
 - Be sure to check the specific application’s documentation to know which environment variables are available and which values are valid.